 Cephas Nicholas Harry

 Cephas was born in 1925 to John Robert and Emmeline Florence (nee Nicholas) Harry at Launceston.
-His Father was a Tailor and outfitter of 6 Westgate Street, Launceston.
+His father was a Tailor and outfitter of 6 Westgate Street, Launceston.
 He was a Telegraphist with the Royal Navy (Service No. P/JX 501362).
-During the Second World War Frederick served as Able Seaman D/JX 422876 with His Majesty’s Landing Craft Flak 37, a converted landing craft used as an anti aircraft gun platform.
-On November 1st, 1944 the vessel participated in amphibious invasion by Royal Marine and army personnel on the Dutch island of Walcheren (the same operation that Noah Goodman lost his life in), then held by the Germans (Operation Infatuate).
-During the attack the vessel was lost and many men killed including Cephas.
+During the Second World War Frederick served as Able Seaman D/JX 422876 with His Majesty’s Landing Craft Flak 37, a converted landing craft used as an anti-aircraft gun platform.
+On November 1st, 1944 the vessel participated in amphibious invasion by Royal Marine and army personnel on the Dutch island of Walcheren (the same operation that Noel Goodman lost his life in), then held by the Germans (Operation Infatuate).
+During the attack, the vessel was lost and many men killed including Cephas.
 His body was never recovered but his name is commemorated on the Portsmouth Naval Memorial panel 84 column 3.
 He is also commemorated on the Launceston War Memorial.

 He left to his Father a sum of £171 4s 6d.

 Fred was born in 1902 to Lewis and Ellen (nee Wheeler) Sargent at Launceston.
-His Father was a Cartman for a Mineral Water Manufacturer.
-He served his apprenticeship with Mr. Rockey, Butcher of Launceston but left Launceston in 1924.
+His father was a Cartman for a Mineral Water Manufacturer.
+He served his apprenticeship with Mr Rockey, Butcher of Launceston but left Launceston in 1924.
 He Married and with his Wife had one Son and one Daughter.
-He was already in the Army reserve and joined up at outbreak of War in August 1939.
+He was already in the Army reserve and joined up at the outbreak of War in August 1939.